okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 ### Configure your API

-You need to configure the API with some information about the [authorization server](/docs/guides/customize-authz-server/) used by your Okta organization.
+Configure the API with some information about the [authorization server](/docs/guides/customize-authz-server/) used by your Okta org.

 > **Note:** This tutorial uses the **default** custom authorization server to secure your protected API.
 You can create your own custom authorization server for this purpose.
 In either case, you need an appropriate license to use the custom authorization server in production.

 #### Things you need

-Our project uses information from the Okta organization we created earlier to configure communication with the API.
-You can find these values in the API section of the Admin Console: Select **Security** > **API** from the main menu.
+Use information from the Okta org created earlier to configure communication with the API.
+Find these values in the API section of the Admin Console: Select **Security** > **API** from the main menu.

-There are three pieces of information you may need, depending on the platform you are using:
+There are three pieces of information that you may need, depending on the platform you're using:

 * **Audience**: `api://default` by default
 * **Authorization Server Name**: `default`
 * **Okta Domain**: Found in the global header located in the upper-right corner of the dashboard.
-Click the down arrow next to your email address and in the dropdown box that appears, move your pointer over the domain name.
-Click the Copy to clipboard icon that appears to copy the domain.

    > **Note:** Your Okta domain is different from your admin domain.
-Your Okta domain doesn't include `-admin`, for example, `https://dev-133337.okta.com`.
+Your Okta domain doesn't include `-admin`, for example, `https://dev-133337.okta.com` rather than `https://dev-133337-admin.okta.com`.

 <StackSnippet snippet="configmid" />